Shh, I Won the Lottery—Don’t Tell Anyone

 Usually, lotteries only allow one winner to claim a winning ticket.
 In instances where people pitch in to purchase a lottery ticket, only one of those people can claim the prize.
 This is where a lawyer comes in handy.
 The lawyer will create trust and then claim the lottery winnings on behalf of that trust.
 Then the money will be split evenly among those listed in the said trust.
 It may sound like a lot to go through, but having your identity out of the papers is probably worth it in the end.

 If you truly want to be anonymous, you may want to choose to play the lottery through an agency.
 This allows you to stay anonymous and the agency gets free publicity.
 You pay the agency to play your numbers, and if you should win, they will collect the prize for you, and then turn it over to you.

 In some instances, all you have to do is ask to remain anonymous.
 While it is not a common practice to allow a winner to remain anonymous, there have been instances where they will let it happen.

 Another way to retain your anonymity is by keeping quiet and draw little to no attention to you or your winnings.
 Suppose you were able to collect your prize anonymously, you do not want to go gallivanting around the city flashing your cash around.
 That would make the whole “collect the money anonymously” pointless.
 Try to remain as normal as possible if you do not want people to take notice of your win.

 Of course, if you do want to go hog wild and spend like crazy, you may want to move to an area where no one knows you.
-That way, if the neighbors see you roll up into your driveway with a fancy car, they will think you have a really good job, rather than just became a millionaire overnight.
+That way, if the neighbors see you roll up into your driveway with a fancy car, they will think you have an excellent job, rather than just become a millionaire overnight.